pprachhiii/dhara/README.md

 ### 1. Report and Raise Awareness

 - Citizens can report **dirty or neglected areas** by uploading images, videos, and descriptions.
-- Each report is logged in the platform with a **unique status** (e.g., pending, authority contacted, community cleaning).
+- Each report is logged in the platform with a **unique status** (e.g., Pending, Authority Contacted, Community Cleaning).

 ### 2. Collaborate with Authorities